BoyeGuillaume/hyperion/README.md

 - Normalization: Convert the goal to a normal form when helpful (e.g., push negations inward using $\neg P := P \to \text{false}$).
 - Invertible rules first: Apply safe rules eagerly (e.g., $\wedge-E$, $\forall-E$, $\to-E$ on available assumptions) to reduce branching.
 - Introduction at goal: Use intro rules to structure subgoals (e.g., to prove $P \wedge Q$, prove $P$ then $Q$; to prove $P \to Q$, assume $P$ and prove $Q$).
-- Elimination on context: Use elim rules on $\Gamma$ to derive helpful intermediate facts; maintain a derived-facts queue.
+- Elimination on context: Use elim rules on $\Gamma$ to derive helpful inexprediate facts; maintain a derived-facts queue.
 - Unification: For $\forall/\exists$ and $=$, compute substitutions that make side-conditions type-correct; prefer most-general unifiers.
 - Loop checking: Cache visited sequents modulo $\alpha$-renaming and normalization to avoid cycles.
 - Resource bounds: Limit depth, breadth, and time; use iterative deepening with heuristics (size of goal, connective weights).